Members of the 2020-2021 Board of Governors are:

 Bart joined Durham College in 2002 as a logistics support worker.
 The son of a 30-plus year employee of DC, Bart has been involved with many changes at the college over the past 15 years.
 Bart has been involved with every department and is currently a member of the Union College Committee, Local 353.
 A lifelong learner, Bart has obtained his Master Certificate in Project Management, and is working towards his AutoCAD certificate.
 In his spare time, Bart runs a small business doing small construction jobs, and he enjoys rocking out on the bass.
 Bart is married with two children.

-Kenneth Michalko is an executive in the pharmaceutical research and development industry and has years of experience in identifying and advancing new product opportunities in the context of budget, timelines and technical/scientific deliverables.
+Kenneth Michalko is a consultant in the pharmaceutical research and development industry and has years of experience in identifying and advancing new product opportunities in the context of budget, timelines and technical/scientific deliverables.
 Over the last 10 years, Kenneth led project teams to deliver four new prescription products to the Canadian market and bring two additional products to Phase III testing.
 Kenneth graduated with a Doctor of Pharmacy from the University of Michigan, a Master of Business Administration from the University of Ottawa and a Bachelor of Science in Pharmacy from the University of Toronto.

 Past positions included Chief, Biopharmaceutics Evaluation Division & Acting Chief, GI-Hematology-Dermatology Division, Therapeutic Products Directorate, Health Canada; Director Pharmaceutical Services, Ottawa Civic Hospital Campus; Chief of Pharmacy, Ottawa General Hospital; Ottawa Preceptor, Hospital Pharmacy Residency Programs, University of Toronto & University of Montreal and guest lecturer, Faculty of Pharmacy, University of Toronto & Waterloo University.